Large Pre-Training Datasets Don't Always Guarantee Robustness after Fine-Tuning: Introduction

 In summary, the contributions of this paper are four-fold:

-\begin{itemize} \item We propose ImageNet-RIB, a new benchmark leveraging multiple ImageNet-based OOD datasets to quantify the robustness of fine-tuned models in comparison to pre-trained models. \item We find that the performance drop on the pre-training dataset during fine-tuning can be predicted by the distance between pre-training and downstream datasets. \item We empirically demonstrate that regularization-based continual learning methods improve robustness by leveraging both the pre-training and downstream dataset distributions and this improvement is amplified when combined with robust fine-tuning methods. \item The absolute performance of the models pre-trained on richer datasets is worse on the downstream tasks, suggesting that starting with rich foundation models may not always be the best approach. \end{itemize}
+\begin{itemize} \item We show that models pretrained on richer and larger datasets can have worse robustness after fine-tuning than models pretrained on smaller datasets if the fine-tuning dataset size is small. \item We propose ImageNet-RIB, a new benchmark leveraging multiple ImageNet-based OOD datasets to quantify the robustness of fine-tuned models in comparison to pretrained models. \item We demonstrate that regularization-based continual learning methods improve robustness by leveraging both the pretraining and fine-tuning dataset distributions.
+This improvement is amplified when combined with robust fine-tuning methods. \end{itemize}